 It makes it more straightforward for HR and line managers to keep on top of entitlements.
 Bank holidays are also a lot simpler to take into account than an employee-start-date holiday year.

-On the downside, this plan often causes leave request conflicts over the Christmas holiday season, as employees wish to spend this time with their friends and family.
-This can lead to tension among staff when management is deciding who should get the time off.
 If it’s not carefully managed, the risk is that your business is left shorthanded and your staff unhappy.
-It’s crucial that expectations about who can take leave over Christmas are set well in advance, and line managers have plenty of visibility early on into who still has leave to use up.
+It’s crucial that expectations about who can take leave over the festive period are set well in advance, and line managers have plenty of visibility early on into who still has leave to use up.

 Financial year: 1 April to 31 March